How to use the Kirkpatrick Evaluation Model to measure learning effectiveness

 The experience is all about what the participants thought about the training.
 Were they energised?
 Did they enjoy the experience?
-Consider the relevance of the content, the performance of the trainer, the room.
+For the Kirkpatrick model of evaluation to be effective you need to consider the relevance of the content, the performance of the trainer, and the room.

 This feedback is usually gathered in the form of a happy sheet.
 When evaluating an online experience, try to understand if the learner’s expectations and learning needs were met.
 Were they satisfied with the training?

 How many clicks or steps did they have to go through

 How happy were they with the duration of the course

 How useful was it – did they enjoy it / how did it make them feel / what did they learn